Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Without the specific scanning tool, the CI pipeline will successfully build the application but will remain unaware of any legal or policy risks within the third-party dependencies.

-### Question #17 💩💩
+### Question #17 💩💩💩

 Your company has an Azure subscription.

-The company requires that all resource groups in the subscription have a tag named organization set to a value of Contoso.
+The company requires that <mark>all resource groups</mark> in the subscription have a tag named organization set to a value of Contoso.

 You need to implement a policy to meet the tagging requirement.